smatechnologies/azure-storage-java/docs/azure-storage.md

 --------- | -----------
 **-sa**  | (Mandatory) The name of the Azure Storage account to perform the task on.
 **-t**   | (Mandatory) The task to perform.
+**-k**   | (Mandatory) The Access Key associated with the Storage .
+This value is the Connection String value that can be found in the Access keys section of the storage account.

 ### containercreate
 Can be used to create a new container within the storage account.